JulianBell106/lamulettipizza/PROJECT.md

 - Secondary text colour must use `rgba(255,255,255,0.X)` not cream-based opacity (brown-on-brown problem)
 - `kitchen.html` CSS is embedded (not separate file) — branding is data-driven via CONFIG at runtime
 - Item notes field (`notes: null`) already in order data model — UI to be built Session 7
+- Menu management: Google Sheets approach for vendor self-service — no deploy needed
+- SMS/WhatsApp and live location: roadmap promises for pitch — not built before meeting
+- AI Order Assist: vision feature — natural language + dictation ordering, no comparable product at this price point

 ---

-## 14. Core Product Principle — Kitchen Management Co-pilot
+## 17. Core Product Principle — Kitchen Management Co-pilot

 Independent food vendors are brilliant at their craft but are not trained kitchen managers.
 When orders pile up they have no system — they react.
 Quality drops, customers wait without knowing why, the experience falls apart.